pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### Creates

 A ConfigMap.
-This template consumes input of multiple yaml files and enriches the input with an APIDescriptor if the workload has a label `apis.apps.tanzu.vmware.com/register-api` == to `true`.
+This template consumes input of multiple YAML files and enriches the input with an APIDescriptor if the workload has a label `apis.apps.tanzu.vmware.com/register-api` == to `true`.